 If a tip is charged to the bill without your authorization, you can report it by calling the consumer phone number 5555688722, mentioning the following information: name or company name of the establishment, as well as the complete address (number, street, neighborhood, city or municipality, state, and zip code).

 Similarly, you can write directly to Profeco's social networks which are: Twitter @AtencionProfeco , @Profeco, and Facebook as ProfecoOficial.

 How much should I tip at a restaurant?

 The tip is the extra money that the diner of a restaurant leaves for the service that was offered during his stay.
-This money is given on the agreed price and as a token of satisfaction.
+This money is given at the agreed price and as a token of satisfaction.
 It is customary for some countries to leave a tip and in others, it is an obligation, as the United States.

 In the United States, a standard tip in a restaurant can reach 25% of the bill.
 According to the BBC, leaving 15% is acceptable.
 And offering a tip of 10% or less can be considered an insult.
 Because the amount and forms vary by country, one must ask how much a tipper should leave in a restaurant.

 Tipping is an encouragement and a thank-you for good service.
 It should not be considered an obligation.
 A tip should be given when we finish our experience in the place with the order of the bill for the consumption made and we value positively the way we were attended by each of the employees of the place that attended us, with special emphasis on those who attended us directly.
 The quality of the product served to us should also be evaluated.
 All this is considered as part of the service received.